youssef-cherrat/HooHacks24-FastFashion/README.md

 ## Team Organization

 - **Alan Cai and Youssef Cherrat**: Responsible for the integration and management of the reverse Google Lens search API.
-- **Ethan**: Focuses on utilizing the fetch API for data fetching tasks.
+- **Ethan**: Focuses on utilizing the fetch API for data fetching tasks and assisting with front-end work.
 - **Peter**: Leads the design efforts, specializing in the use of Tailwind CSS.